namdy0429/namdy0429.github.io/teaching/swe233-fall2025/project.md

 - **Academic Writing**: The report should be written in the style of introduction and related works sections of top-tier conference papers (e.g., ICSE, CHI).
 This means clear problem motivation, systematic literature review, and well-articulated contributions.

-**Deliverable**: Submit a 1-3 page report excluding references.
-The conference paper template (double column) will be provided.
+**Deliverable**: Submit a 1-3 page report excluding references using the ACM LaTeX format.

+**Format Requirements:**
+- Use the [ACM Article Template](https://www.acm.org/publications/proceedings-template) with `\documentclass[sigconf,review]{acmart}`
+- Alternatively, you can use this [Overleaf ACM Conference Template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-master-template/pnrfvrrdbfwt)

 **Examples:**
 - Sections Introduction and Background and Related Work in Li, T.J.J. et al. [PUMICE: A Multi-Modal Agent that Learns Concepts and Conditionals from Natural Language and Demonstrations](https://toby.li/files/Li_Pumice_UIST19.pdf).